jbcodeforce/jbcodeforce.github.io/docs/coding/apicurio.md

 [Apicurio](https://www.apicur.io) includes a registry to manage Avro, json, protobuf schemas, and an API registry to manage OpenApi and AsynchAPI.

 It is a Cloud-native Quarkus Java runtime for low memory footprint and fast deployment times.
-It supports [different persistences](https://www.apicur.io/registry/docs/apicurio-registry/1.3.3.Final/getting-started/assembly-intro-to-the-registry.html#registry-distros) like Kafka, Postgresql, Infinispan and supports different deployment models.
+It supports [different persistences](https://www.apicur.io/registry/docs/apicurio-registry/2.0.0.Final/getting-started/assembly-intro-to-the-registry.html#registry-distros) like Kafka, Postgresql, Infinispan and supports different deployment models.

+## Registry Characteristics

+* Apicurio Registry is a datastore for sharing standard event schemas and API designs across API and event-driven architectures.
+In the messaging and event streaming world, data that are published to topics and queues often must be serialized or validated using a Schema.
+* The registry supports adding, removing, and updating the following types of artifacts: OpenAPI, AsyncAPI, GraphQL, Apache Avro, Google protocol buffers, JSON Schema, Kafka Connect schema, WSDL, XML Schema (XSD).
+* Schema can be created via Web Console, core REST API or Maven plugin
+* It includes configurable rules to control the validity and compatibility.
+* Client applications can dynamically push or pull the latest schema updates to or from Apicurio Registry at runtime.
+Apicurio is compatible with existing Confluent schema registry client applications.
+* It includes client serializers/deserializers (Serdes) to validate Kafka and other message types at runtime.
+* Operator-based installation of Apicurio Registry on OpenShift
+* Use the concept of artifact group to collect schema and APIs logically related.
+* Support search for artifacts by label, name, group, and description

 ## Apicurio Studio